-A: We use Distance Based Addressing (DBA).
-Every 10.56 feet is a potential address!
-We start at the closest intersection and use the Distance Measurement Indicator (DMI) to measure the distance to the center of the driveway for which we're assigning an address.
+A: The Assessor's Office uses Distance Based Addressing (DBA).
+Every 10.56 feet is a potential address.
+They start at the closest intersection and use the Distance Measurement Indicator (DMI) to measure the distance to the center of the driveway of a potential address.
 The resulting number is the address.
-We deviate only slightly to designate addresses on the left or right side of the street.
-Odd addresses are always on the South or West side, with even on the North or East side of the road.
+Slight deviations are used to allow odd numbers on the south or west side and even numbers on the north or east side.

-A: As we stated above, the driveway is the key point of the address.
-It's the only part of the residence that intersects the road, and therefore our only reference point on which to build the address.
-Driveways are key to the whole operation.
+A: The driveway is the key point of the address.
+It is the only part of the residence that intersects with the road, and is therefore the only reference point to build an address from.

 Q: Why do I have to notify the phone company if my address changes?